content-development-2022/dummy-java-project/README.md

 ## Please follow the steps given below to push a java project from your computer to a remote github repository

-### Pre-requisite: Create a remote repository in your Github Account
+### Pre-requisite: Create a remote repository using Github Account.

+### Note: All the steps mentioned below is performed on the local.

 ### Step 1 - Gitbash in the working directory